BlueNetSec/EvasionAndBypass/ClientSide/README.md

 Method 2: TO DO, Create a Marco that use both swithceroo and execute a payload. (page 58)

-Method 3(run VBA shellcode in memory): Calling Win32APIs from VBA, useing 3 windows 32 APIs from kernel32.dll VirtualAlloc, RtlMoveMemory,and CreateThread.
+Method 3: (run VBA shellcode in memory): Calling Win32APIs from VBA, useing 3 windows 32 APIs from kernel32.dll VirtualAlloc, RtlMoveMemory,and CreateThread.
 - VirtualAlloc, allocate unmanaged memory that is writable, readable, and executable.
 - RtlMoveMemory, copy shell code into memory space
 - CreateThread, execute the shellcode
 - [VBA memory shellcode runner](/ClientSide/method3vbamemoryshellcode.vbs)